 In 1988, my employer staged an intervention.
 When I was summoned to the president’s office, I was not initially alarmed.
 However, when I walked in and saw three Deans and the president of the college, all holding 4 x 6 cards and looking embarrassed and uneasy, I knew exactly what they proposed to do to me.

 Each of them in turn was looking at the other, probably for guidance and moral support.
 In my case, they did not have to read the cards.
 I wouldn’t make a good candidate for any intervention shows; I simply caved at the sight of them all lined up, ready to do battle with my addiction.
-I did not have the courage to listen.

 I also was not willing to listen to their collective examples of my misconduct, drunken exhibitions in classes, or other variations on my behaviors.
 Bailey’s Irish Crème in an overly large coffee cup apparently didn’t fool students.

 Within two minutes, I quietly said, “What do you want me to do”?